Stuycs-K/finalprojectapcs-3-siddek-anzam-siddique-abdul/DEVLOG-anzam.md

 ### 2025-05-20 - Completed and added UML class diagram

 ### 2025-05-22 - Completed last section, the intended pacing, of the prototype

+### 2025-05-27 - Coded the Deck class and the Player class